cole-brokamp/addr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of addr is to clean, parse, harmonize, and hash messy real-world addresses in R.

 Addresses that were not validated at the time of collection are often heterogenously formatted, making them difficult to compare or link to other sets of addresses.
-The addr package is designed to (1) clean character strings of addresses, (2) use the `usaddress` library to tag address components, (3) expand common street type abbreviations, and (4) paste together select components to create a standardized address.
-Standardized addresses can be hashed to create hashdresses that can be used to merge with other sets of addresses.
+The goal of addr is to clean, parse, and standardize messy, real-world addresses in R to use for further linkage and lookup.

 ## Installation